 In 2003 he became Professor at the University of Puerto Rico Law School, where (currently as Associate Professor) he teaches copyright law, Internet law, constitutional law, privacy and technology law, First Amendment and administrative law.
 His academic legal writings have been published in the United States, Europe, Latin America and Puerto Rico and his recent article, DRM Interoperability, XV B.U.
 J. Sci.
 Tech.
 L 181 (2009), was selected as one “of the most important and timely articles on computers, technology, and the law” of 2009 by the Rutgers Computer and Technology Law Journal.

-He is a member of the Executive Committee of the Internet and Computer Law Section of the American Association of Law Schools; member of the Puerto Rico Bar Association Intellectual Property Commission; Board of Advisors Member of the Puerto Rico Business Law Journal; and is admitted to the practice of law in the Commonwealth of Puerto Rico, the Puerto Rico Federal District Court and the US Court of Appeal for the First Circuit.
+He has been a member of the Executive Committee of the Internet and Computer Law Section of the American Association of Law Schools; member of the Puerto Rico Bar Association Intellectual Property Commission; Board of Advisors Member of the Puerto Rico Business Law Journal; and is admitted to the practice of law in the Commonwealth of Puerto Rico, the Puerto Rico Federal District Court and the US Court of Appeal for the First Circuit.
+Dr. Meléndez-Juarbe is currently Member of the Puerto Rico Civil Rights Commission and of the Puerto Rico Commission for the Comprehensive Audit of the Public Credit.